kabirvats/cse15L-report-2/index.md

 ![Image](https://kabirvats.github.io/cse15L-report-2/TestFailure.png)

-Now shown is a JUnit test that produces a correct result, and the resulting success message from the terminal:
+Now shown is a JUnit test that produces a correct result, and the resulting success message from the terminal.
+This method has an input of {14,26,12,50}.
+The method has the same expected output as the previous test(calculates the average without 12) of 30.0.
+The method generates a correct output of 30.0.
 ```
 @Test
 public void testAverageWithoutLowest() {